Cecilia-Wang/Tri-culture_H2_competition/README.md

 # Mechanism of H2 metabolism wihtin mixed cultures.

-This depository provide relevant raw data, scripts for replicating the analyses and figure making in the paper.
+This depository provide relevant raw data, scripts for data analyses in the paper.

 System information of which the workflow carried out is provided as the following: